dansanderson/easyasm65/README.md

 To type the power operator, type the up-arrow character (next to the Restore key).
 To type the bitwise-or operator, type Mega + period.

-> **Tip:** Enter the command `FONT A` and switch to lowercase mode to display certain characters as their ASCII equivalents.
+> **Tip:** Enter the command `FONT A` and switch to lowercase mode (Mega + Shift) to display certain characters as their ASCII equivalents.
 To type the ASCII-specific characters:
 > * Back-arrow: underscore (`_`)
 > * Up-arrow: caret (`^`)
 > * Mega + back-arrow: backtick